AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 Before powering up CloudN, make sure

  a.
 CloudN WAN cable, LAN cable and Management cable are properly plugged in to ASR and switches.
  #.
-Check the interface of ASR to CloudN WAN interface, make sure Proxy ARP is enabled.
+Check the interface of ASR to CloudN WAN interface, make sure Proxy ARP is enabled (ip proxy-arp).
  #.
 ASR DX (Direct Connect) interface should only advertise CloudN WAN interface subnet network to VGW
  #.
 ASR LAN (Datacenter facing) interface does not advertise Transit VPC CIDR to datacenter.
  #.
 ASR to CloudN LAN interface advertises datacenter networks.